Research Methodology in Anthropological Linguistics

 - Researcher as a participant: the impact of language and communicative competence of the researcher at the course and the results of the anthropological linguistic research;

-- Research into the spoken language: observation techniques of speech; formal, informal, spontaneous speech; recording (selection of transcription principles) and analysis of speech, interpretation of extra-linguistic elements;
+- Research into the spoken language: observation techniques; formal, informal, spontaneous speech; recording (selection of transcription principles) and analysis of speech, interpretation of extra-linguistic elements;

 - Research into written texts: literacy, written practices, textual patterns (documents, private correspondence);